-We found the Ecotric to be above average during our distance range test.
-It wasn't the best in this test, but it was the fastest, logging an average speed almost two mph faster than the next closest competitor.
-Our test was done using the throttle only with it wide open the whole time, and we feel that it is safe to assume it could have traveled further and possibly rivaled our top performers had it done so at a comparable average speed.
+We found the Ecotric to be about average during our distance range test.
+It wasn't the best in this test, but it was relatively fast.
+Our test was done using the throttle only with it wide open the whole time, and we feel that it is safe to assume it can go much farther when putting a little effort into pedaling.

-The Vortex comes with a 350W brushless rear hub motor, and it was one of the most powerful models we tested, earning a perfect 10 out of 10.
-We performed several power output tests, and this bike came out on top in all of them.
-Its acceleration wasn't necessarily any faster, but it had the highest top and average speeds of all the tested models.
+The Vortex comes with a 350W brushless rear hub motor, and it surprised us with its power.
+We performed several power output tests, and this bike came out near the top, impressive given its smaller motor.
+Its acceleration wasn't necessarily any faster, but it had among the highest top and average speeds of all the tested models.

 The Vortex is reasonably quick in its acceleration, not the fastest but not far off.
 It's easy to get it up to its top speed of 20 mph on flat terrain when using the throttle.
-We found that it held that speed well while cruising, and while doing our range testing, it proved to be the strongest while going up and over our short test hill, never dropping below 13 mph.
-Its average speed of 17.3 mph during our throttle-only range test is also a testament to this bike's robust power output.
+We found that it held that speed well while cruising, and while doing our range testing, it proved to hold its speed well up the gradual hills on our test course.
+Its average speed of 17.3 mph during our throttle-only range test is a testament to this bike's robust power output.

 The Vortex also impressed us with its power output when using pedal assist.
 It has three support modes: low, mid, and high, providing 40%, 70%, and 100% support, respectively.
 It takes about a full rotation of the pedals for the assistance to engage, but once it does, it comes on strong regardless of how quickly you're turning the pedals.
 The power band extends for about a full second after you stop pedaling, and applying the brakes shuts off all power whether you're using the throttle or pedal assist.
 On flat ground, we found it to be relatively easy to get the bike up to 20 mph in the high support setting while pushing a big gear, although it was challenging to get the bike going much faster than that.